1. Tournament Director

 1.1 By registering for this tournament, all participants agree that they are executing an agreement to abide by all tournament rules.
 The interpretation and enforcement of the rules is at the sole discretion of the tournament director.
 The tournament director may change rules or impose sanctions as they deem appropriate; including, but not limited to: disqualification, forfeiture of prizes, and prohibition from competing in future tournaments.
 All decisions made by the tournament director are final.

 2.1 Participation is open to anglers of all ages holding a valid Ontario Fishing License.

-2.2 Quinte Gold Series walleye tournaments are Catch, and Record using the FishDonkey App.
+2.2 Quinte Gold Series walleye tournaments are Catch, Record, Release (CRR) using the FishDonkey App.
 Fish are entered based on length, using the FishDonkey app.